 Stage 1: Maximizing Yourself — Allocation

 I recently read Ramit Sethi’s book: “I Will Teach You to Be Rich” where he describes some interesting money management tactics.
-The basic premise is that budgeting doesn’t work because people aren’t disciplined enough to stick to them — There are way too many things to keep track.
+The basic premise is that budgeting doesn’t work because people aren’t disciplined enough to stick to them — There are way too many things to keep track of.

-Ramit instead advocates allocating your money into 4 different buckets (fixed expenses, long term savings, short-term savings, and guilt-free spending) and then automating their allocation (using automatic bank transfers).
-For most people, saving is an after thought and because it’s at the bottom of their “money funnel”, they never get to it.
+Ramit instead advocates allocating your money into four different buckets (fixed expenses, long-term savings, short-term savings, and guilt-free spending) and then automating their allocation (using automatic bank transfers).
+For most people, saving is an afterthought, and because it’s at the bottom of their “money funnel,” they never get to it.
 By inverting the funnel, you save first and what you’re left with is guilt-free spending money that doesn’t require a budget.
 It’s a great system to get you 80% of the way there.

-Here’s how I break up my buckets — building, learning, administrative, and other.
+Here’s how I break up my buckets — building, learning, administrative, and others.

 Building (35%): Anything I create under “maker rules” falls in this category.
-This includes writing code, blogging, designing a screen, copywriting, etc. The outcome of these activities are tangible products.
+This includes writing code, blogging, designing a screen, copywriting, etc. The outcome of these activities is tangible products.

 Learning (35%): Any conversation with or about customers is a learning activity.
-These may be direct conversations with customers such as interviews, support calls, etc., or indirect conversations about customers such as weekly status meetings, analyzing metrics, etc. The outcome of these activities are actionable learning (falsifiable hypotheses) that drive our next set of experiments (initiated with additional building activities).
+These may be direct conversations with customers, such as interviews, support calls, etc., or indirect conversations about customers, such as weekly status meetings, analyzing metrics, etc. The outcome of these activities is actionable learning (falsifiable hypotheses) that drives our next set of experiments (initiated with additional building activities).

 I allocate these activities as blocks of time into my daily, weekly, and monthly routines and make sure they are organized to flow.
 The “Achieving Flow” post describes how.

-- It’s very important for me to make time to think in my schedule.
+- I need to make time to think about my schedule.
 Some of my best ideas have come from an idle mind.